Heptalysis Whitepaper

 It is important to know:

-What are the product description and product differentiations?
+What are the product descriptions and product differentiations?

 What needs are addressed?